Definition and Epidemiology of Pediatric Constipation

-- Laxatives, diet modifications, education and counseling, behavioral therapy are instrumental in treatment of pediatric constipation.
+- Laxatives, diet modifications, education and counseling, and behavioral therapy are instrumental in the treatment of pediatric constipation.

-- Pediatric encopresis is inappropriate passage of feces in inept circumstances in children above 4 years of chronological age or after reaching equivalent developmental age.
+- Pediatric encopresis is an inappropriate passage of feces in inept circumstances in children above 4 years of chronological age, or after reaching equivalent developmental age.

 - It is more common in boys and is variously classified into primary/secondary and retentive/non-retentive categories.

 - Psychosocial stressors are often associated with encopresis.
 Consequently, behavioral therapy to ameliorate the same plays a significant role.

 - Encopresis usually resolves in the majority of patients irrespective of the treatment modality used.